ZCHAnalytics/AWS_Python_data-centralisation/README.md

 ## 🏋️  Steps in Datasets Uploading
 - Initiating an SQLAlchemy engine for local PostgreSQL database connection.
 - Validating if the output of the cleaning process produces a valid dataframe (not empty).
-- Uploading DataFrames to the PostgreSQL database under specific name.
+- Uploading DataFrames to the PostgreSQL database under specific names.

 <a name="postgresql"></a>
 # Turning Chaos into Business Insights with PostgreSQL